- 18.6.1 NDB Cluster Replication: Abbreviations and Symbols

 - 18.6.11 NDB Cluster Replication Conflict Resolution

-MySQL Cluster supports asynchronous replication, more usually referred to simply as “replication”.
-This section explains how to set up and manage a configuration in which one group of computers operating as a MySQL Cluster replicates to a second computer or group of computers.
+NDB Cluster supports asynchronous replication, more usually referred to simply as “replication”.
+This section explains how to set up and manage a configuration in which one group of computers operating as an NDB Cluster replicates to a second computer or group of computers.
 We assume some familiarity on the part of the reader with standard MySQL replication as discussed elsewhere in this Manual.
 (See Chapter 17, Replication).

 Normal (non-clustered) replication involves a “master”

 server and a “slave” server, the master being the